wonnor-pro/camment-react/README.md

 The react app has been set up to the localhost port at 3000, the express server is set to be listening on the localhost:5000 port, which is de facto localhost:3000/raven via proxy.

+### Deploy
+When the project is finished, the web app will be hosted by firebase and accessible on [https://camment.com](https://camment.com).

 ![img](/public/img/homepage.png)
 ![img](/public/img/review_page.png)
 ![img](/public/img/mypost.png)